tsj845/Itsy-Project-1/Register_Data.md

 2. Note: "Info" is what the values represent, "Details" is what the register controls, "Hexadeciaml Address" is the address of the register
 3. Note (cont.): "Page No." is the page that has the details of the register in the datasheet, "Default Value" is what the default value of the register is
 4. Note (cont.): "Relevant Bits" are all of bits that are relevant to tap detection
+5. Note (cont.): "WARNING" signifies a warning that must be adheared to
+6. Note (cont.): It will also be helpful to remember that the bit numbers are indexes and thus begin from 0, when I refer to "bit 6" I am referring to the seventh bit in the register

 # WAKE_UP_THS:
 1. Hexadecimal Address: 5B